EOFY offer

 Simplify trial balance preparation with Xero

-Regular trial balance preparation keeps your books accurate and saves time at month end.
-Whether you're checking an unadjusted trial balance for obvious errors or preparing a post-closing trial balance for the next period, the process helps you catch mistakes before they affect your financial statements.
+Regular trial balance preparation keeps your books accurate and saves you time at month end.
+Whether you are checking an unadjusted trial balance for obvious errors or preparing a post-closing trial balance for the next period, the process helps you catch mistakes before they affect your financial statements.

 FAQs on trial balances

-Here are answers to common questions about trial balances.
+Here are answers to frequently asked questions about trial balances.

 What are the rules of trial balances?